IQTLabs/dovesnap/README.md

 * Linux host running a supported version docker (x86 and Pi are supported)
 * Optionally: additional physical interfaces to connect other hosts also running dovesnap
 * non-netfilter iptables.
-For Debian/Ubuntu, follow the legacy option at https://wiki.debian.org/iptables (`update-alternatives --set iptables /usr/sbin/iptables-legacy`).
+For Debian/Ubuntu, follow the legacy option at https://wiki.debian.org/iptables (`update-alternatives --set iptables /usr/sbin/iptables-legacy` then `nft flush ruleset`).
 This requirement will be addressed in a future version.

 ### Installing as a systemd service